 The migration officer will then ask for your email, mobile number, current address in Argentina, job title and university level.
 The migration officer will then photograph you and take digital copies of your finger prints.

 Once they have all of your details, the migration officer will send you with a piece of paper to the cashier at the back of building 4.
-Here you pay $4000 pesos ($20USD) in local currency in cash and get a receipt.
+Here you pay $4000 pesos ($4USD) in local currency in cash and get a receipt.

-Once you’ve payed the cashier and given the receipt to the migration officer just take a seat and wait.
+Once you’ve payed the cashier and given the receipt to the migration officer, just take a seat and wait.
 The supervisor will sign off and stamp your passport with the extension stamp.
 Then you’re done.

 Exit the migration building and go get lunch in Puerto Madero.
 Or visit the immigration museum next door.

-Tourist Visa Renewal | Argentine Visa Renewal | A Trip to Uruguay
+Tourist Visa Renewal | Argentine Visa Renewal | A Trip To Uruguay

 The most common and often more pleasant method for getting an extra 90 days of tourism in Argentina is a trip to Uruguay on the Buquebus.
 The Buquebus is a high speed ferry that operates between Argentina and Uruguay across the Rio de La Plata.